cs1302uga/cs1302-genlistadt/README.md

   $ javac -cp bin:lib/genlistadt.jar -d bin src/cs1302/genlist/LinkedGenListTest.java
   ```

+  If, for some reason, your iterator class relies on types other than the
+  interface, then you may need to also include `bin` in the second compilation
+  command in the example above.

   Remember, when you compile `.java` files individually, there might be
   dependencies between the files.
 In such cases, the order in which you
   compile the code matters.
 Also, if more than one default package is needed